JackFANG7/Twitch-Project/README.md

 # Twitch-Project
-## This is the code for JackFang's Twith Project
+## This is the backend code for JackFang's Twith Project
 #### A Personalized Twitch Resources Recommendation Engine based on Spring Framework